 Units 3 and 4 are designed to be taken as a sequence so no student can transfer into a subject in unit 4 without having completed unit 3 of that subject.
+Units 1 and 2 are not required to be taken in sequence, however it is strongly recommended that this occurs, as many of the key understanding for Unit 3 and 4 studies occurs in Units 1 and 2.

 In special situations, a student may drop a subject after the end of February.
-After late April (see VCE Coordinator for specific date), VCAA does not allow schools to enter or withdraw a student from enrolment in a unit 3 & 4 subject sequence; after mid July, VCAA does not allow schools to withdraw a student from enrolment in a unit 4 subject.
+After late April (see VCE Coordinator for specific date), VCAA does not allow schools to enter or withdraw a student from enrolment in a Unit 3 & 4 subject sequence; after mid July, VCAA does not allow schools to withdraw a student from enrolment in a unit 4 subject.
 A UG would be given for a unit 4 subject dropped after this date.

 Students requesting to change academic load should be referred to consult with the teachers of the subjects he/she is wishing to transfer out of and into.
 The VCE Coordinator has the Change of Subject application form, which must be completed by the student, subject teachers affected, and parent/guardians of the student.
-Approval for Change of Subject will be confirmed by the Academic Committee.
+A letter from the student explaining their reasons for requesting a subject change must accompany the application form.
+Approval for Change of Subject will be confirmed by the School Learning Team.

-NCC school policy is that students should have a total of 6 sets of 3 and 4 sequences in their VCE wherever possible.
-Applications to do less than 6 subjects can be made (form obtainable from VCE Coordinator) and these will usually be determined by the Academic Committee.
+Mernda Hills Christian College school policy is that students should have a minimum 6 subject (unit 1 and 1) load in Year 11, and 5 subject (unit 3 and 4 sequences) load in their Year 12 VCE wherever possible.
+Applications to do less or more than the required subjects can be made (form obtainable from VCE Coordinator) and these will usually be determined by the School Learning Team.